 by Chris Woodford.
-Last updated: June 18, 2016.
+Last updated: February 23, 2022.

 Photo: A ceramic Percy Pig piggy bank.
 It started life as a soft piece of clay molded to shape,

 What are ceramics?

 Photo: Porcelain plates are very familiar examples of ceramics, but there

 are other, much more surprising uses of ceramics too.